 Our mission is to connect people on digital accessibility solutions.
 It is an opportunity for accessibility professionals (new and experienced) who wouldn't otherwise meet to come together and share ideas, solutions, techniques, case studies and more in an open, relaxed, informal environment.

-Focusing on users with different disabilities, sessions cover digital accessibility topics from the web (technical to tactical), desktop software, mobile apps, eLearning, online gaming, open source innovations, wearables and everything in between.
+Focusing on users with different abilities, sessions cover digital accessibility topics from the web (technical to tactical), desktop software, mobile apps, eLearning, online gaming, open source innovations, wearables and everything in between.
 Watch this brief video from the first #a11yTO Camp to get a feel for what to expect during the day.
-Also, video recordings from the 2014 camp are available.
+Also, video recordings from past camps are available.

 Regardless of your level of knowledge, this event is for you.
 It will be a great opportunity for members of the design/development, usability, accessibility, IT and disabled end-user communities to interact and learn from each other.
 We recommend you browse the Frequently Asked Questions, especially if you have never attended a participant-driven BarCamp/unconference before.

 Please support the event with a $10 suggested donation at the door on the day of the event.
-Your donation will help cover the costs for miscellaneous expenses - event materials, food, etc.
+Your donation will help cover the costs for miscellaneous expenses - materials, food, etc.